(a) Appropriate language

 (a) Abbreviations of common phrases

-Avoid abbreviations in the main text.
+Subject to the rules below, avoid abbreviations in the main text.

-In particular, do not use "etc" and "et cetera".
+In particular, do not use “etc”.

 Do not use contractions such as "I'm", "can't" and "wouldn't".

-(b) Reference tags
+(d) Reference tags

 Long names that are used regularly throughout the text may be abbreviated to reflect common usage.